architgupta93/mountainlab-scripts/README.md

-# franklab_MS4
+# FosterLab MountainSort pipeline
-## This repo contains a python notebook (MS4batch) for managing mountainsort processing across animals, days, and ntrodes.
+## This repo contains python packages (MLView, MS4batch) for managing mountainsort processing.
+It has been built o n top of Frank Lab's processing pipelines.
 MS4 batch relies on pyplines: collections of processors that perform a collective function, such as preprocessing. pyplines contains calls to the helper module proc2py, which serves as an interface to make processors written in any language callable in python.
-Ideally, each user will have a flexible notebook or notebooks to manage their sorts, but will use a standardized set of pyplines that might be common to the whole lab.

 ## This system has been built using the MS4 (mountainlab-js) conda package.
 It also makes use of the following accessory processors: